georgedev9/health_checks_script_python/README.md

 # health_checks_script_python

-This Python script checks the system CPU, Memory, and Disk Usage and send an email if there are problems
+This Python script checks the system CPU, Memory, and Disk Usage.

+If there are problem it generates an error report and send it by email.